 Only recently, I asked about a writing gig.
 What happened next was “unexpected.”
 The client and I never had a discussion.
 Instead, I received an email with a link to expectations and pay rates.
 He also added me to their project management platform.
 In doing so, I have access to the rest of the team (other writers), completed, pending, and upcoming tasks.

 I did not take that job.

 The best Filipino freelance writers know their value and choose clients the same way clients choose freelancers.

 It is a great privilege for freelancers to work with the best clients.
 Likewise, the best clients are also the ones who value deserving people.

 Finding talented freelancers is not an easy task.
 You can screen the applicants to drop nuisance and unqualified applicants.
 By analyzing samples and trial articles, you may find suitable writers.
 Yet, until you have worked with them, there is no guarantee that they will be excellent at what they do.
 You can’t even be sure if they have the right attitude, dedication, and professionalism.

 If hiring freelancers has been a frustrating process, you are not alone.
-A survey of HR professionals showed 68% having difficulty filling up positions for their organizations (Schramm).
+An HR professionals survey showed 68% having difficulty filling up positions for their organizations (Schramm).

 Given all the challenges of hiring talented Filipino freelance writers, the best you can do for the gems is to do everything possible to keep them.